Kristina01111000/Drws_site/README.md

 You wanted the SRS first 3 available to anybody, lessons and quiz You wanted the SRS 4 + available to only people who are signed in

-2/19
-For next week:
-go over the other pages, think of any changes check on php update

 2/26
 For next week:
 - Keep working seo for syracuse natural healing